western/http-here/README.md

 ## Notes

+> [!CAUTION]
-- Be careful, if you start this App on public network interface, anybody can work with it
+> Be careful, if you start this App on public network interface, anybody can work with it

+> [!CAUTION]
+> Always run this app only under unprivileged common user

 - If you run application under some User, this user should be have privileges to write current folder